tilt-dev/tilt.build/docs/choosing_clusters.md

 Every cluster sets up this registry slightly differently.

-Tilt-team is currently collaborating with the Kubernetes community on protocols for discovery, so that multi-service development tools like Tilt will auto-configure when a local registry is present.
+Tilt-team is currently collaborating with the Kubernetes community on protocols for discovery, so that microservice development tools like Tilt will auto-configure when a local registry is present.

 Tilt currently supports two generic protocols for discovering your cluster's